-- Students who receive music scholarship funds must enroll in at least one musical ensemble. - o Full-time students participating in community ensembles must enroll for credit. - o Students may receive additional scholarship funds if enrolled in additional ensembles.
+- Students who receive music scholarship funds must enroll in at least one musical ensemble. - Students who receive tuition waiver scholarships from the CSC Music Department are required to enroll in a major ensemble (Concert Choir, Wind Symphony, or Guitar Ensemble). - Students who receive Eagle Band tuition waivers must enroll in Eagle Band. - o Full-time students participating in community ensembles must enroll for credit. - Students may receive additional scholarship funds if enrolled in additional ensembles.